Biniam Girmay: Early life and career

-Intermarché–Wanty (2021–present)
+Intermarché–Wanty (2021–2025)

 After he was let go by (who subsequently folded) earlier in the year, announced his signing on 6 August 2021.
 He debuted for his new team days later at the Tour de Pologne.

 On 24 September 2021, he finished second in the under-23 road race at the UCI Road World Championships, becoming the first black African rider to achieve a podium finish in the history of the UCI Road World Championships.

 2022

 On 27 March 2022, in Gent–Wevelgem, Biniam was part of the winning breakaway, which also included Christophe Laporte, Jasper Stuyven, and Dries Van Gestel.
 In the finale, he was the first to launch his sprint, coming from the back of the group, and held on for the victory.
 In doing so, he became the first African winner of a classic cycle race.

 Later that season, Biniam rode his first Grand Tour at the Giro d'Italia.
 On stage 1, he finished second to Mathieu van der Poel in an uphill sprint.
 Towards the next eight stages, he amassed four top five finishes in bunch sprints as well as a breakaway stage.
 On stage 10, in a reduced bunch sprint, he outsprinted van der Poel in a long sprint to win his first Grand Tour stage.
 He became the first black African cyclist to win a stage at a Grand Tour.
 However, at the podium, as Biniam was opening the bottle of Prosecco, the wine cork hit his left eye at full speed.
 He was checked by race and team doctors before being sent to the hospital for treatment.
 The following day, Biniam confirmed that he would abandon the Giro in order to let his eye injury fully heal.